Front Page Detectives

 Source: California Department of Corrections and Rehabilitation

-Naso lived in Rochester at the time and was named as a suspect before DNA evidence eliminated him from having raped Walkowicz.
+Naso lived in Rochester at the time the young girls' deaths and was named as a suspect before DNA evidence eliminated him from the rape of Walkowicz.
 He was sentenced to death for the California murders in 2013.

 Article continues below advertisement

-While there is very little evidence to link Bianchi or Naso to the crimes, one last suspect certainly fits the bill a little better.
+While there is very little evidence to link Bianchi or Naso to the crimes, one last suspect certainly fits the bill better.
 At the time of the killings, Dennis Termini was a 25-year-old firefighter in Rochester, putting him in the suitable age bracket for the man seen at the burger joint.
-Termini was a repeat sex offender, becoming known locally as the "garage rapist," responsible for the rape of at least 14 teenagers and women between 1971 and 1973.
+Termini was a repeat sex offender, becoming known locally as the "garage rapist," responsible for the sexual assaults of at least 14 teenagers and women between 1971 and 1973.

 Termini's record wasn't the only link to the crimes.
 He owned a beige car similar to the one described as being seen during the initial kidnappings, and a forensic examination of the inside revealed white cat fur on the upholstery, the same as had been found on the body of Walkowicz.

 Just over a month after the death of Maenza, Termini tried to kidnap a girl at gunpoint but was scared off by her screams.
 Another attempt on a second girl succeeded, but police pursued him, and the suspect killed himself via a self-inflicted gunshot wound before he could be apprehended.
-In 2007, his body was exhumed for DNA testing, and Termini was found to have not been responsible for the rape and killing of Walkowicz, with no evidence able to be retrieved from Colón or Maenza.
+In 2007, his body was exhumed for DNA testing, and Termini was found to have not been responsible for the rape and killing of Walkowicz.
+Investigators were unable to retrieve evidence from Colón or Maenza.

 Article continues below advertisement

 The police don't think so, and many now also believe that Carmen Colón's case is entirely separate.
-In contrast, others believe the killer may have been employed by a social service agency, giving him access to records and the perfect opportunity to select victims at will.
-After getting away with at least two killings, it seems unlikely that the culprit would have been ready to stop his violent desires.
-And, whether he moved out of the area, was incarcerated, or died, it seems unlikely that there will ever be justice for three more child victims of another unknown predator.
+In contrast, others believe the killer may have been employed by a social service agency, giving a predator access to records and the perfect opportunity to select victims at will.
+After getting away with at least two killings, it seems unlikely that the culprit would have been ready to stop violent desires.

 Advertisement